 In 2017 we were accepted to deliver the Mandarin Excellence Programme (MEP) and currently have between 20 and 30 students per year group in years 7, 8 and 9 studying Mandarin.
 We also aim to provide a European language for students following the MEP, with the current year 8s also doing Spanish.

 Over the course of KS3, students taking French, German, or Spanish study the following topics:

 - Free Time and Local Area

 - The Environment

 Homework is set on a weekly basis and involves students learning vocabulary and completing a variety of activities from their homework booklets.
-They may also be asked to complete work on our VLE, Pearson Active Learn.
+These booklets have been specifically designed to run parallel to the exercise books and there are three in total, one for each theme).
+Students may also be asked to complete work on our VLE, Pearson Active Learn.

 Students who choose to study French, German or Spanish for A level have the following content to cover over the two-year course:

 - Changes in French/German/Spanish society.

 - Political and artistic culture in French/German/Spanish-speaking countries.

 - Recent history in France/Germany/Spain.